dhis2/app-runtime/docs/getting-started.md

 > yarn add @dhis2/app-runtime
 ```

-> Please ensure that all webpack bundles reference the same Context, you can do this by adding `@dhis2/app-runtime` to `peerDependencies` (rather than `dependencies`) and webpack `externals` for _library_ builds.
-Top-level web applications should be able to include the dependency directly
+> Please ensure that all webpack bundles reference the same instance of `@dhis2/app-runtime`.
+We recommmend running `npx yarn-deduplicate --packages @dhis2/app-runtime`.
+Libraries should include `@dhis2/app-runtime` as a `peerDependency`.

 ## Requirements